mgrechanik/stuff/README_2.md

 // Draw default labels
 $imageResult->drawLabels();
-// Draw labels with text we want
+// Draw labels with the text we want
 $imageResult->drawLabels(function($key, $point) { return "{$point['x']},{$point['y']}";});

 // Draw borders of the points we found